The Human Truth Foundation

 Health:

 Samoa has some poor policies and cultural issues which cause some public health problems.
 Samoa comes in the best 20 for its smoking rate28 (one of the lowest in Australasia).
-It does better than average when it comes to its alcohol consumption rate29, its adolescent birth rate23 and in its average life expectancy11 (amongst the highest in Australasia).
-But, things could still be better.
-Samoa does worse than average for its fertility rate14 (amongst the worst in Australasia).
-And finally, it falls into the worst-performing 20 when it comes to its food aid and health contributions and WHO compliance30 (one of the highest in Australasia) and in its immunizations take-up31 (one of the worst in Australasia).
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+It does better than average for its alcohol consumption rate29, its adolescent birth rate23 and in its average life expectancy11 (amongst the highest in Australasia).
+Samoa does not succeed in everything, however.
+Samoa does worse than average in its fertility rate14 (one of the worst in Australasia).
+And finally, it falls into the worst-performing 20 when it comes to its food aid and health contributions and WHO compliance30 (amongst the worst in Australasia) and in its immunizations take-up31 (one of the lowest in Australasia).
+The number of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Samoa improved by +4.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Samoa's peak fertility rate was 7.67 in 1964.

 Years11